Starting a business – the Yorkshire Powerhouse Quick Launch Guide

 Getting the Basics Right from a Financial Perspective

-Often the biggest consideration for a new business is cash flow.
+Often the biggest consideration when starting a business is cash flow.
 How will you finance the start up?
 How will you pay your personal financial obligations during the start up process?
 These are not always easy questions to answer:

 - Open a bank account, you’ll need to do this as soon as possible and it’s worth shopping around with flexibility at the heart of your decision.